aquinjay/dotfiles/private_dot_config/nvim/README.md

 Options is used to configre simple options for NVIM.
 Run the command: "help options" to learn more about possible options and details.

 Keymaps are used to remap defaults keybindings in neovim.
+Note this specific file is idiosyncratic compared to how remaps are typically done.
+Review contents in the file iteself before consulting external guides.